yxgfr/-survey/one_thing_one_click.md

 ### One thing one click（CVPR 2021）

-> 论文标题：One Thing One Click: A Self-Training Approach for Weakly Supervised 3D Semantic Segmentation
+> 论文标题：One Thing One Click: A Self-Training Approach for Weakly Supervised 3D Semantic Segmentation.
 > 论文地址：[https://arxiv.org/pdf/2104.02246.pdf](https://openaccess.thecvf.com/content/CVPR2021/papers/Liu_One_Thing_One_Click_A_Self-Training_Approach_for_Weakly_Supervised_CVPR_2021_paper.pdf)

 > 作者单位：The Chinese University of Hong Kong, The University of Hong Kong